jedelman8/nxos-ansible/README.md

 * [Cisco Nexus Switches](#cisco-nexus-switches)

 ### Ansible Control Host
 Ansible does not require a dedicated server to be used.
-In fact, many machines could have Ansible installed and they can be used to simultaneuously automate any given environment (not recommending that here, but it's definitely an option!).
+In fact, many machines could have Ansible installed and they can be used to simultaneuously automate any given environment (not recommending that here, but it's definitely a nice option to have).

 The setup that we are showing here will be using an Ubuntu machine from Cisco that is also called the all-in-one onePK Virtual Machine.
 This VM can be downloaded from [Cisco's DevNet community site](https://developer.cisco.com/downloads/all-in-one-VM-1.3.0.181.ova).
 It's worth noting the same steps would hold true for a fresh install of Ubuntu.
+Testing has also worked on using Vagrant Ubuntu boxes.

 If you wish to use your own Linux Operating System (including MAC OS), you should follow the detailed [installation steps found on Ansible's website.](http://docs.ansible.com/intro_installation.html#getting-ansible)